 TVA’s land planning methodology incorporates the environmental review process established under the National Environmental Policy Act (NEPA).
 NEPA requires federal agencies to consider the effects of their proposed projects on the human and natural environment before final decisions are made.

 It is important to note that RLMPs are programmatic plans that designate potential allowable land uses as defined in the land use zone definitions and do not involve specific land actions.
-TVA would complete an appropriate site-specific environmental review prior to proposed development or activity on TVA public land.
+TVA would complete an appropriate site-specific environmental review prior to the proposed development or activity on TVA public land.